Address : 1 Ilkeston Road, Canning Circus, Nottingham, NG7 3GD.

 There’s also a healthy collection of whiskies – and what’s claimed to be the city’s largest selection of gin.

 Music?
-Occasional bands but nothing too rowdy.
+Occasional acoustic acts which frankly take up perfectly good seating space in the main bar.
 Special events include an annual Gin and Jazz festival, plus entertainment during the Sir John’s several beer festivals

 Food?
 After a period of uncertainty, food is now served seven days a week.
 Pub classics, pizzas and a Sunday lunch.